 Latex-covered foam mandrels are used for optimum material compaction and resin flow, leaving the inside of every Magma frame free from crumples or mold residue.
 It’s strong, stiff, and light – just 805g (size 54).

-Magma is available in six sizes to cover a wide spectrum of rider heights, with each frame size designed and tested extensively to ensure consistent riding characteristics across the range from the smallest to the largest and everywhere in between.
-You can choose from two finishes for your Magma, the elegant Glacial Blue or the stealthy matte Carbon Black.
+MAGMA is available in six sizes to cover a wide spectrum of rider heights, with each frame size designed and tested extensively to ensure consistent riding characteristics across the range from the smallest to the largest and everywhere in between.

 AURUM Magma Frameset Specifications